 - Add a garnish of fresh herbs if you’d like, then serve and enjoy!

-- Savory protein: healthy mashed sweet potatoes are the perfect side dish for meat with complementary flavors, like my roasted pork tenderloin or easy roasted turkey leg.
+Savory protein: Mashed sweet potatoes are the perfect side dish for meat with complementary flavors, like my roasted pork tenderloin or easy roasted turkey leg.

-- Thanksgiving dinner: healthy mashed sweet potatoes make a wonderful addition to your holiday table.
+Thanksgiving dinner: This recipe also makes a wonderful addition to your holiday table.
 For a complete Thanksgiving spread, serve it with garlic butter turkey breast, garlic butter green beans, cranberry orange sauce, and gluten-free cornbread.

 Recipe Variations

-- Rich and creamy: To make this healthy mashed sweet potatoes even more decadent, add a splash of heavy cream, Greek yogurt, creamy coconut milk or a dollop of sour cream, similar to my creamy savory mashed sweet potatoes recipe.
+Rich and creamy: To make these mashed sweet potatoes even more decadent, add a splash of heavy cream, Greek yogurt, creamy coconut milk, or a dollop of sour cream, similar to my creamy savory mashed sweet potatoes recipe.

 Want to Save This Recipe?